 However, the refreshing crosswinds of the Ionian and Aegean seas make island hopping a breeze, even for novice sailors.

-Greek Islands in Autumn
+Island-Hopping in Autumn

 Autumn in Greece (September to November) is also a beautiful time to visit.
-The temperatures are still warm, averaging in the low to mid-20s, and the rain is seldom until the end of September.
+The temperatures are still warm, averaging in the low to mid-20s, and the rain seldom lasts until the end of September.

 You’ll also love the relatively warm seas and the mountains painted in stunning hues of ochre and red.